John Cowlin, who

 even been known to make Communion wine from the fruit in his

 by Reverend John Chandler and the congregation in Ecclesiastical's

-of church volunteers across the UK
+the work of church volunteers across the UK.

 the nomination, Reverend Chandler said: "You'd expect me